CocoScrappy/Jac-FSD-InternshipLogbook/README.md

 Finish NetCode Tutorial Series

 Jan 18, 2023
-Do research on Avatars, Bioreactors, decide on area of focus for the internship
+Do research on Avatars, Bioreactors, decide on area of focus for the internship, clone repo, launch the project in unity

 Jan 19, 2023
+Narrowed down to BioReactor, playing with bio reactor in vr, checking out BioReactor model, modeling a computer terminal in VR tutorial

 Jan 20, 2023